scarrillo/ChromeExtensionPackage/NewExtension/README.md

  * build-closure.xml

 	The javascript compilation script.
 This is where you declare your compiled packages and the scripts that comprise them.
+	Credit to google for the [closure ant script/compile task](http://code.google.com/p/closure-compiler/wiki/BuildingWithAnt)

 	Parameters of note:

 	- compilationLevel="advanced"